ShaneGH/busybody/README.md

 ##Performance Gains
-To improve performance you can use `busybody.observables` rather than regular objects.
+To improve performance you can use `busybody.observable` objects rather than regular objects.
 The downside is that the busybody.observable has a few values which will be enumerated over in a `for (var i in myObservable)` situation.
 ```javascript
 var myObject = new busybody.observable();
 myObject.myProperty = true;